yandex-cloud/docs/en/iam/operations/sa/set-access-bindings.md

 ---

-### Access to a resource granted to any user {#access-to-all}
+### Access to a resource for all users {#access-to-all}

-You can grant access to a resource to any Yandex.Cloud user.
+You can grant access to a resource to all Yandex.Cloud users.
 To do this, assign a role to the [system group](../../concepts/access-control/system-group.md) `allAuthenticatedUsers`.

 Allow any authenticated user to view information about the `my-robot` service account: